Getting people across your company to share content is a critical part of a successful employee advocacy program.

 But it isn’t easy.

-You’re often dealing with blockers, such as a lack of employee confidence, to broader issues related to planning and strategy.
-Worse, you may stumble across these obstacles both earlier and later in your employee advocacy efforts.
+You’re often dealing with blockers, such as a lack of employee confidence.
+You may also have broader issues related to planning and strategy.

-Whether you’re starting out or are rejuvenating your employee advocacy program, here are 11 tips that have helped other marketing teams drive more employee engagement.
+Whether you’re starting out or improving your employee advocacy program, here are 11 tips.

 1. Send Out a Survey